edoardocattapan/ardo.github.io/_posts/2018-10-02-no-free-will,-yes-personal-agency.md

 Neuroscience found there is a time-lag between the firing of neurons originating a thought and us being conscious about having that thought, and there could lie the window of possibility for a subjective  and independent authorship of reality to take place.
 This phenomenon is known as the "postdictive illusion of choice" The problem here is the “independent” adjective attributed to that subjective ability to choose.
-There is a time-lag occuring during which external information reaches our perceptions and then our conscious awareness.
+There is a time-lag occurring during which external information reaches our perceptions and then our conscious awareness.
-Because of this time-lag between our consciousness and external reality, our brain makes up for the delay by infering an anticipation of information that has yet to reach awareness but has already been perceived subconsciously.
+Because of this time-lag between our consciousness and external reality, our brain makes up for the delay by inferring an anticipation of information that has yet to reach awareness but has already been perceived subconsciously.

 In fact, no choice can be taken independently or without the influence of neurological chemistry, genetic factors, factors originated during fetal development of the individual, cultural and environmental factors, biological factors of the human species and the conditions of the Universe we live in.
 Neither pure determinism, nor pure randomness, nor any combination of the two, allows for "free will" to make sense.